-Though entire economy faces the brunt, travel and tourism industry has seen its one of the worst times.
-Repatriation and quarantine of travellers coming from coronavirus-hit areas has become a common phenomenon.
-Several countries have imposed restriction on entry of travellers from such areas.
+Though the entire economy faces the brunt, travel and tourism industry remains as the worst affected one.
+Track the airline capacity drops amid COVID-19 outbreak.
+Repatriation and quarantine of travelers coming from coronavirus-hit areas has become a common phenomenon.
+Several countries have imposed restriction on entry of travelers from such areas.

 Recommendations for International Travelers